AvtsVivek/LearnVsExt/src/tasks/900930-JsonEditor/Articles/3-ITextBuffer.md

 If you are more or less oriented in the topic (approximately at the level of the article [Inside the editor](https://docs.microsoft.com/en-us/visualstudio/extensibility/inside-the-editor)), then you can skip the article with a clear conscience.

-If you are more or less oriented in the topic (approximately at the level of the article Inside the editor), then you can skip the article with a clear conscience.

 ## Basic Types and Operations